hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 #### Loading Variables from Files

-You can provide variable values by committing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+You can set variable values by providing any number of [files ending in `.auto.tfvars`](/docs/language/values/variables.html#variable-files) to workspaces that use Terraform 0.10.0 or later.
+When you trigger a run, Terraform automatically loads and uses the variables defined in these files.
+You can only do this with files ending in `auto.tfvars`; Terraform Cloud does not recognize other types of `.tfvars` files.
 If any variable from the workspace has the same key as a variable in the file, the workspace variable overwrites variable from the file.

-One exception is `terraform.tfvars` files.
-Terraform Cloud creates a `terraform.tfvars` file to pass a workspace's input variables to Terraform during runs.
-This means that Terraform Cloud will overwrite any `terraform.tfvars` file you check into version control.
-You can check in other types of `.tfvars` files, but do not check in `terraform.tfvars` files even when running Terraform solely on the command line.

-~> **Note:** When Terraform Cloud loads variable values from files it does not automatically display those variable names in the workspace UI.
+~> **Note:** Terraform Cloud loads variables from files for each Terraform run, but does not automatically persist those variables to the Terraform Cloud workspace or display them in the **Variables** section of the workspace UI.

 ## Scope